A Common Question People Ask

 The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.

 I’d argue that is quite unambiguous.
-If the “most” efficient and effective method is face-to-face, then all other methods are…not Agile.
+If the “most” efficient and effective method is face-to-face, then all other methods are…less Agile.